wednesday-solutions/ecs-signoz/README.md

 - ### application-name
   name of your aws copilot application, if you want to use an existing app please use the same app name
 - ### environment-name
-  "dev" # environment name of your aws copilot application
+  environment name of your aws copilot application
 - ### clickhouseConf:
   Config for the clickhouse cluster
   - #### stackName
     Name of the cloudformation stack which will create the clickhouse cluster
   - #### clickhouseDiskSize